Castlemaine Mail

 The Castlemaine Mail is a weekly newspaper published in Castlemaine, Victoria, Australia.

 History

 The Castlemaine Mail continued the Mount Alexander Mail (also the Mail).
 It was published daily from 1 October 1917 until 14 November 1942, then tri-weekly until 13 July 1979, and later as a weekly, published on Tuesdays.
 Earlier newspapers in Castlemaine included the Castlemaine Yarner and Digger’s Gazette published on the goldfields in December 1853, and the daily Leader which ceased publication on 12 February 1916.

-Castlemaine Mail covered the Mount Alexander Shire including Castlemaine, Maldon, Newstead and Metcalfe.
-Its office is at 29 Templeton Street, Castlemaine.
+Castlemaine Mail covers the Mount Alexander Shire including Castlemaine, Maldon, Newstead and Metcalfe.
+Its office is at 13 Hargraves Street, Castlemaine.
 Circulation in July 2008 was advertised as 3,250.

-It was merged with Guardian express to form the Midland Express (Kyneton, Victoria) but the masthead continues to be published every Friday as the Castlemaine Mail and circulated in Castlemaine and surrounds.
+The weekly newspaper continues to be published by Elliott Midland Newspapers every Friday under the masthead The Castlemaine Mail and is circulated in Castlemaine and surrounds, and by subscription as a digital edition via its website.

 Digitisation

 The paper has been digitised as part of the Australian Newspapers Digitisation Program of the National Library of Australia.